 Ease of Install - LATCH

 The Recaro earned a 5 of 10 for ease of installation using the LATCH system.
 This score is below average and isn't great for an installation method that is supposed to make car seat install easier and somewhat foolproof.
-The high score in this metric is a 10 for the Chicco Fit2.
+The Chicco Fit2 earned the high score in this metric with a perfect 10.

 This seat has the push button LATCH connectors that are simpler than the clip style anchor.
 These easy to hold anchors connect when you push the anchor onto the U-shaped connection on the vehicle.
 Unlike the clip style that needs to be unhooked and then twisted before removing, removing this anchor is as simple as pushing the red button on the back of the anchor.